top1944/duckuments/docs/atoms_30_learning_materials/01_preliminaries/70_homogeneous_coordinates.md

 ## Introduction

+In the previous section we studied some basic transformations and their applications in Euclidean space.
+In the context of robotics, we are often concerned about what properties of our system are changed or preserved following a certain set transformations.
+For example,

+-Image formation is a transformation from a 3D point in a scene to the image sensor.
+These transformations are linear in homogeneous

+.
+Some analogies can be drawn between.
+For example, Cartesian coordinates are used in Euclidean geometry, whereas homogeneous coordinates are used in projective geometry.
+The use of homogeneous coordinates has a number of advantages over Cartesian coordinates.

-_Homogeneous coordinates_
+_Homogeneous coordinates_ are a system of coordinates used in _projective geometry_

 -Can represent rigid body transformations as linear maps -Makes the mathematics of perspective and projective geometry easier.
-In other words makes camera stuff easier -Can represent points at infinity
+In other words makes camera stuff easier -Can represent points at infinity (see below)
--What is preserved

-Computer vision
-Computer graphics

-Linear transformations are fundamental
--Transforming between coordinate systems.
-For example, -Image formation is a transformation from a 3D point in a scene to the image sensor.
-These transformations are linear in homogeneous coordiantes ***Make this a link***
+Homogeneous coordinates gives us the tools to perspective and image formation ()

+As you will see later in the book, homogeneous coordinates are also used in computer vision and computer graphics.

 ## Basic geometry in homogeneous coordinates